Crazy Bear (Assiniboine chief): Post-treaty

 The Chief then administered his tribe and maintained a peaceful relationship with the U.S. government.
 As a result of his family tragedy, Crazy Bear took responsibility for and raised his granddaughter Sweet Grass (Iron Cradle).

-In spite of the treaty, things were not going well for the Indians of the Great Plains.
-Increased white encroachment, disease and diminishing resources troubled the Great Chief.
+In spite of the treaty, the native people of the Great Plains were suffering.
+Increased white encroachment, disease and diminishing resources troubled the Chief.
 In a letter to Father De Smet dated July 28, 1854, he wrote, "I see the buffaloes decrease every year.
 What will become of us without help?
 If our children are not instructed in time, they will disappear like the game."

 Death

-Crazy Bear contracted the dreaded smallpox and died at the age of seventy in 1856.
+Crazy Bear contracted smallpox and died at the age of seventy in 1856.
 The smallpox epidemic had struck the tribes of the northern plains with devastating results.
-The disease killed approximately 2,000 people of which an estimated 1,200 were Assiniboines.
+The disease killed approximately 2,000 people, of which an estimated 1,200 were Assiniboines.
 "Crazy Bear is buried south of the river where Big Muddy empties into the Missouri River, up the river from there on the south side where there are bad land and a bunch of ash trees."

+Legacy

-His life and character can be summed up by a quotation from Denig which states, "The ruling Chief of the whole nation is named Mau to weet ko (Mah Toe Wit Ko) or the Foolish Bear (Crazy Bear), who has always considered a good and sensible man and lately confirmed in his office by the Commissioners at the Laramie Treaty.
+Crazy Bear was remembered in quotation from Denig stating, "The ruling Chief of the whole nation is named Mau to weet ko (Mah Toe Wit Ko) or the Foolish Bear (Crazy Bear), who has always considered a good and sensible man and lately confirmed in his office by the Commissioners at the Laramie Treaty.
 He is somewhat more elevated in his opinions than most of his people, but does not rank so high as a warrior as some, though he has on occasions shown an utter contempt of danger before his enemies.
 He is a mild, politic man, looking to the interests of his people and viewing with suspicion anything inconsistent with them.
 Even when a very young man he had a voice in council, respect was paid to his opinions, and he now conducts the affairs of the nation with great credit to himself and satisfaction of his followers. ....He is a sterling friend to all white men and his speeches exhibit considerable mental powers.
 At all events his whole mind is given to produce a good understanding between his people and the United States government.
 It is pleasant to perceive good and amiable qualities in a leader...."